Elmapul/wineCheck/README.md

 * adapt the script for the wishlist
 * create the same script for gog, humble bundle etc.
 * add the "text: easy install" for games on playonlinux.
+* automatic search for the game on winehq (it may be slower or have cross site script issues)